1. Home

 Windows key

 The Windows key is used to execute lots of commonly used keyboard shortcuts e.g. Win+L will lock your system, Win+R will open the run box, and Win+I will open the Settings app.
 All of this is possible without using the Windows key but keyboard shortcuts make it much easier to navigate the OS.
+Note that this should work for both Windows 10 and 11.

-If the Windows key isn’t working on your system, try the following first;
+If the Windows key isn’t working on your system, try the following first:

 • Connect a different/external keyboard to your system and check if the button works.